Vancouver-KDD/book-study/07-designing-data-Intensive-applications/hyeree-ch1-realiable_scalable_and_maintainable_applications.md

 - Memcache (application managed caching layer)
 - Elasticsearch/Solr (full-text search server separate from the main database)

-Questions to ask when designing a data system or service/:
+Questions to ask when designing a data system or service?
 1. How do you ensure that the data remains correct and complete, even when things go wrong internally?
 2. How do you provide consistently good performance to clients, even when aprts of your system are degraded?
 3. How do you scale to handle an increase in load?